 Our submission window will remain open for an additional week each quarter for writers who identify as BIPOC and self-identify in their cover letter.

-We will also accept simultaneous submissions from writers who identify as BIPOC or LGBTQIA+.
-Please just note how you identify in your cover letter, that it is a simultaneous submission, and see further details in the menu below on how to submit for each category.
+We will also accept simultaneous submissions from writers who identify as Disabled, BIPOC, or LGBTQIA+.
+Please just note how you identify in your cover letter, that it is a simultaneous submission, and see further details on our Submissions Page on how to submit for each category.

 Additionally, we are committed to working with readers from different backgrounds and employing Guest Editors from diverse communities.
 We want to expand our view of what story is and how can be written and viewed from different perspectives.
 The initiative began in 2020 and we have learned and grown with each Guest Editor we’ve worked with.